 • If the basement is flooded, call a remediation company first, then find a waterproofing company to prevent a repeat incident.

 • If you detect a leak but can’t find the source, call a foundation and waterproofing specialist.

-Sherman said the best way to prevent further water problems is to install a French drain, also know as an interior drainage system.
+Sherman advises that the best way to prevent further water problems is to install a French drain, also know as an interior drainage system.
 She lists the following recommendations:

 • It should be made of rigid material that can’t easily be crushed.

 • To prevent soil clogs, the drain should sit on the foundation footing, not fill dirt.
 It should also have holes that release dirt and debris.

 • The system should allow for inspection with viewing ports.